the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ### Model selection / tradeoffs

 Thinking through model selection and the corresponding tradeoffs is classic ML Engineering.
-In fact, it is one of my favorite areas to discuss when conducting an interview myself, and I was heartened to see others leaning on it (and quite heavily).

-Be prepared to give a verbal thesis on simplicity vs accuracy, and especially specific considerations regarding quality, latency, interpretability, cost, etc.
+Be prepared to give a verbal thesis on simplicity vs quality, and especially specific considerations regarding accuracy, latency, interpretability, cost, etc.

-This is especially nuanced in the age of generative LLMs which come with their own slew of considerations.
+This is especially nuanced in the age of generative LLMs which pushes these concerns to extremes.

 ### Error handling